Create a "Home Office" Nook Anywhere in the House

 A well-equipped, organized desk can help establish focus and enhance productivity when transitioning to working from home or completing studies.
 Yes, a home office is a little luxury, but one you can afford even in a small space.
 If you don't have a dedicated room, you can still squeeze one into your home.
-Reconsider every nook, corner, closet, or room—and don't overlook the attic, basement, or the space under the stairs!
+Reconsider every nook, corner, closet, or room—and don't overlook the guest bedroom, attic, basement, or the space under the stairs!
 Read on for 11 unexpected small home office ideas.

 unsplash.com via Kari Shea